nicolaferraro/nicolaferraro.github.io/_pages/about-me.md

 ![Red Hat Logo](/images/red-hat-logo.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Apache Software Foundation Logo](/images/asf-logo.png)

-I’m a senior software engineer at Red Hat, writing open source software for fun.
+I’m a principal software engineer at Red Hat, writing open source software for fun.
 They also pay me for that.

 I'm a committer and PMC member on [Apache Camel](https://github.com/apache/camel).
 I'm also co-author of [Apache Camel K](https://github.com/apache/camel-k): a lightweight platform for running Apache Camel integrations on Kubernetes and OpenShift